h0lmes/mockservice/README.md

 ### Route Response

 Response can contain:
-- HTTP 1.1 response in textual format with or without HTTP head (JSON or XML body)
+- response in textual format with or without HTTP head (JSON or XML body)
-- HTTP 1.1 request in textual format **with** HTTP head (JSON or XML body)
+- request in textual format **with** HTTP head
+(JSON or XML body)

 > See HTTP request and response formats here